silverwave98/cardgame/readme.md

 # Demo game

-Card game being built to learn more about python
+Card game being built to learn more about python.